Esanduinduwara/InkStudio_web/backend/README.md

 ## Prerequisites

 - Go 1.21 or higher
-- PostgreSQL 12 or higher
+- MySQL 8.0 or higher

 ## Installation